ellishargrove/network-captures/README.md

 # network-captures

-Session captures from sites and incidents.
-Some resolved, some not.
+Packet captures from troubleshooting sessions and site work.
+Named by date and session where I remember it.

+Some of these have explanations.
+Some still don't.

+---

+*Asset for a CTF exercise.
+See [capturepacket.com](https://capturepacket.com).*